 DigiPen and Keimyung University have collaborated to offer a dual degree program for students who complete half of their studies in South Korea and the other half in the U.S. Graduates earn two degrees at once — a BS in Computer Science in Real-Time Interactive Simulation from DigiPen as well as a BE in Game and Mobile Contents from Keimyung University.

-DigiPen has worked closely with Thammasat University and its partners at Thailand’s Digital Innovative Design and Technology Center (DIDTC) to unite the first two years of their programs with DigiPen’s.
-Students can enter either the Innovative Digital Design (IDD) program or the Creative Digital Technology (CDT) program.
-The IDD program consists of two degrees: Animation and Visual Effects and Game Art and Design, which map to DigiPen’s BFA in Digital Art and Animation and BA in Game Design programs, respectively.
-The CDT program’s degree offerings include Digital Interactive Simulation and Game Engineering & Design, which dovetail into DigiPen’s BS in Computer Science in Real-Time Interactive Simulation and BS in Computer Science and Game Design programs.
+DigiPen has worked closely with King Mongkut’s University of Technology Thonburi (KMUTT) and its partners at Thailand’s Digital Innovative Design and Technology Center (DIDTC) to unite the first two years of their programs with DigiPen’s.
+Students can enter either the Digital Design (DD) program or the Creative Technology (CT) program.
+The DD program consists of two degrees: Animation and Visual Effects and Game Design and Production, which map to DigiPen’s BFA in Digital Art and Animation and BA in Game Design programs, respectively.
+The CT program’s degree offerings include Interactive Simulation and Game Engineering, which dovetail into DigiPen’s BS in Computer Science in Real-Time Interactive Simulation and BS in Computer Science and Game Design programs.

 DigiPen and the Collège Notre-Dame de Jamhour have created computer science courses for students in grades 6 and 12.
 The courses use visual scripting and traditional programming to teach the processes and principles of creating video games.
 Sixth-grade students use a visual programming language to study five game development elements: game design, art and animation, sound design, mathematics, and computer science.
 Twelfth-grade students learn the basics of programming languages to create a small game from scratch.
 The curriculum requires a variety of different skills and demonstrates how fun and challenging making games can be.